BioMedicalImaging-Core-NYUAD/brainimaging-lab-documentation/docs/source/index.rst

  <br><br>

    The Brain Imaging NYUAD lab, part of the BioMedical Imaging Core at NYU Abu Dhabi, provides a comprehensive documentation page covering the Magnetic Resonance Imaging (MRI) system and its associated ancillary equipment.
-This resource is aimed at all NYUAD users who need guidance on utilizing the lab’s imaging facilities.
+This resource is aimed at all NYUAD users who need guidance on utilizing the lab's imaging facilities.

 .. raw:: html